cloudfoundry-attic/loggregator-k8s-deployment/README.md

 This repo contains the objects required to run loggregator on kubernetes.

+**Note**: This project is currently experimental and may change in breaking ways.

 ### Prerequisites

 - A k8s cluster up and running.